-GWP-luluc (GWP-I or GWPL): Carbon emissions and removals from Land Use and Land Use Change (LULUC) describes changes in carbon stocks, such as soil carbon.
+GWP-Iuluc (GWP-I, GWPL, GWP-LULUC or GWPLULUC): Carbon emissions and removals from Land Use and Land Use Change (LULUC) describes changes in carbon stocks, such as soil carbon.
 EN 15804+A2:2019 does not allow negative numbers (e.g., net sequestration of carbon in the soil) and instead requires these to be set to zero.

-GWP-stored (GWP-s or GWPS): The GWP avoided by removals of CO2 into biomass from all sources except native forests (CEN, 2019, section C.2.4).
+GWP-stored (GWP-s or GWPS): The GWP avoided by removals of CO2 into biomass (CEN, 2019, section C.2.4).
 GWP-stored should be a negative number, as it is a removal of CO2 from the atmosphere.
 In EPDs following EN 15804+A2, there will be a statement of "Biogenic carbon content in product".
 To convert this to GWP-stored, multiply by -44/12 to convert stored elemental carbon to equivalent carbon dioxide.